-When the Desktop app is running you can use the Menu/Application key a on the keyboard to display the context menu as per a mouse right-click.
+When the Desktop app is running you can use the Menu/Application key and to display the context menu as per a mouse right-click.

 Keyboard Shortcuts

 The following Windows Logo Key (Winkey) keyboard shortcuts are useful for navigation/operation in Windows 10.